catchorg/Catch2/docs/reporters.md

 * If there are `N` non-nested sections in the test case, Catch2 runs  it `N` times and thus there is `N` tests.
 * If there are nested sections in the test case, Catch2 runs it for every leaf section and thus the number of tests depends on the structure of the sections.

 Each time Catch2 enters a section the reporter prints the `[ RUN ]` line to the output.
 With the exception of the root section, which Catch2 implicitly creates for the body of the test case itself.
-It is only printed once per test case.
+It is only printed once per test case to make the output a little more compact and similar to what you'd expect.
 You can set verbosity to high to remove this exception and fully see how the sections stack is formed during the execution.

 Note that since Catch2 is much more flexible with its sections than Google Test with its test cases and tests, there is no single "true" way to define how the output of the reporter should look.
 Especially if there are nested sections.
 To make things even more complicated, Catch2 runner does not know the structure of the sections before they are actually executed, and thus we cannot analyze this structure beforehand to e.g. collapse the output for entering multiple nested sections.